naomibaes/naomibaes.github.io/content/publication/journal-article_2022_Frontiers_Psychology/index.md

 ---
 title: "Has Psychology Become More Positive?
 Trends in Language Use in Article Abstracts"
 authors:
+- admin
+- Henry Speagle
 - Nick Haslam
-- admin
-- Milad Haghani
 date: "2022-05-30T00:00:00Z"
 doi: ""